The Variance Spectrum

 Even though it may be tempting, that's not a reason to focus purely on the well-structured, low-variance problems.
 Richard Cyert laid out the danger in a 1994 paper called “Positioning the Organization”:

-It is much easier to answer one's mail than to develop a plan to change the culture of the organization.
+It is difficult to deal with the uncertainty of the future, as one must to relate an organization to others in the industry and to events in the economy that may affect it.
+These activities are less structured and more ambiguous than dealing with concrete problems.
+Many experiments show that structured activity drives out unstructured.
+For example, it is much easier to answer one's mail than to develop a plan to change the culture of the organization.
 The implications of change are uncertain and the planning is unstructured.
 One tends to avoid uncertainty and to concentrate on structured problems for which one can correctly predict the solutions and implications.

 This is the gravitational pull of the left side of the spectrum.
 Structured activity drives out unstructured.
 It's easier to answer email, check boxes, attend meetings—the routine stuff—than to sit with the ambiguity that high-variance work demands.
 Most organizations optimize for the left because it's measurable and comfortable.
 But the value disproportionately lives on the right.